jbush7401/AdventOfCode/README.md

 # Advent Of Code

 These are my solutions Advent of Code challenges.
 They are completed in c#.
-When possible I have optomized the solutions to the best of my ability.
+When possible I have optimized the solutions to the best of my ability.

 To run a day, run the program and enter a year followed by a space then a day.